t2trg/iot-seccons/CONTRIBUTING.md

 ## NOTE WELL

+The below NOTE WELL for the IETF also applies to the IRTF.

 Any submission to the [IETF](https://www.ietf.org/) intended by the Contributor for publication as all or part of an IETF Internet-Draft or RFC and any